Length Spectrum Rigidity for piecewise analytic Bunimovich Billiards: Introduction

 \subsection{Background and Notations}

 { A natural question is to understand what information on the geometry of the billiard table is encoded by {\it the length spectrum}, i.e., the set of lengths of periodic orbits.
 Motivated by the famous question of M. Kac \cite{Kac66}: ``Can one hear the shape of a drum?'', which is formally called \emph{Laplace inverse spectral problem}, we propose the following question from the perspective of billiard dynamics: is the knowledge of length spectrum sufficient to reconstruct the shape of the billiard table and hence the whole dynamics?
-We refer to this problem as the \emph{dynamically inverse spectral problem}.
+We refer to this problem as the \emph{dynamical inverse spectral problem}.

-Both inverse spectral problem turn out to be extremely challenging, and only a few progress have been achieved for some classes of convex billiards.
+Both inverse spectral problems turn out to be extremely challenging, and only little progress have been achieved for some classes of convex billiards.
 On the one hand, the celebrated work \cite{Zel00, Zel04, Zel09} by Zelditch shows that the Laplace inverse spectral problem has a positive answer in the case on a generic class of analytic $\mathbb{Z}_2$-symmetric planar strictly convex domains.
 Hezari-Zelditch \cite{HeZel10} have obtained a higher dimensional analogue of this result.
-On the other hand, Colin de Verdi\`ere \cite{Colin84} had shown the marked length spectrum determines completely the geometry of convex analytic billiards which have the symmetries of an ellipse.
-In the non-analytic situation, De Simoi, Kaloshin and Wei \cite{dSKW17} have proven the length spectral rigidity, i.e., the length spectrum completely determines the shape of all deformations in the class of sufficiently smooth $\mathbb{Z}_2$-symmetric strictly convex table sufficiently close to a circle.
-However, there are a number of counter-examples to the inverse spectral problem (see. e.g. \cite{Sun85, GWW92}), while the billiard domains in these examples are neither smooth nor strictly convex.
-To this end, great interest has been raised to see if the spectrum inverse problem holds for a certain family of non-smooth non-convex billiards.
+Very recently, Hezari-Zelditch~\cite{HeZel19} showed that nearly circular ellipses are spectrally determined among all smooth domains, without assuming any symmetry, convexity, or closeness to the ellipse, on the class of domains.
+On the other hand, Colin de Verdi\`ere \cite{Colin84} had shown that the marked length spectrum determines completely the geometry of convex analytic billiards which have the symmetries of an ellipse.
+In the non-analytic situation, De Simoi, Kaloshin and Wei \cite{dSKW17} have proven the length spectral rigidity, i.e., in the class of sufficiently smooth $\mathbb{Z}_2$-symmetric strictly convex table sufficiently close to a circle all deformations preserving the length spectrum are isometries.
+However, there are a number of counter-examples to the inverse spectral problem (see. e.g. \cite{GWW92,Sun85}), while the billiard domains in these examples are neither smooth nor strictly convex.
+To this end, great interest has been raised to see if the inverse spectral problem holds for a certain family of non-smooth non-convex billiards.